-This blurring (image) lines questions the meaning of photography: Isn’t photography supposed to give us back an objective truth, to show us a clear and sharp image?
+This blurring of the lines questions the very meaning of photography: isn't it supposed to give us an objective truth, to present us with a clear and sharp image?

 Poncet's work ansews the question: his photos are the emotional trace of a look.
 Art, like life, is a superposition of feelings...

 Beyond the technique - singular and of a great mastery - Poncet operates a fascinating mise en abyme.
 He chooses key works of art history, which are familiar to us in their iconic beauty, and photographs them "beyond the focal plane".
 We recognize them immediately, we look at them differently: in the fog of contours emerge feelings, sensation, mysteries invisible to the naked eye.

 Georges Poncet is a French artist photographer, born in 1951 in Lyon.

 He has always turned his lens towards works of art.
 He is a great specialist of Egyptian antiquities.
 Since 1997, those of the Louvre pass through his lens.

 He is also a photographer of contemporary artists: Pierre Soulages, Cy Twombly, John Chamberlain, Paul Wallach...

 Georges Poncet has a permanent exhibition at the Galerie W.